harlanhaskins/Pollaroid/documentation/api/API.md

-# BiPoller API Reference
+# Pollaroid API Reference

-BiPoller is structured as a RESTful JSON API that supports secure authentication and signup.
+Pollaroid is structured as a RESTful JSON API that supports secure authentication and signup.
 All `GET`/`HEAD`/`DELETE` requests shall pass their parameters via form-encoded URL parameters.
 All `POST` routes shall pass their parameters via a JSON-encoded `POST` body.